saurabhannadate93/saurabhannadate93.github.io/_posts/2019-06-15-Whats-my-House-Worth.md

 ## MODELING

 For modeling, the sklearn implementation of the Random Forest Regressor was used.
-The target was to predict the "SalePrice" using the other variables.
-The following variables were dropped from the training data: "YearRemodAdd", "MiscVal", "MoSold", "YrSold", "SaleType" and "SaleCondition".
+The target was to predict the **SalePrice** using the other variables.
+The following variables were dropped from the training data: **YearRemodAdd**, **MiscVal**, **MoSold**, **YrSold**, **SaleType** and **SaleCondition**.
 The categorical variables were converted to one-hot encoded dummy variables.
 For the first iteration, all the variables were considered for modeling.
-Grid search hyperparameter optimization was used to identify the best combination of hyperparameters ("max_depth" and "max_features") optimizing for the OOB (out-of-bag) R-square score.
+Grid search hyperparameter optimization was used to identify the best combination of hyperparameters (**max_depth** and **max_features**) optimizing for the OOB (out-of-bag) R-square score.
 The number of trees were fixed at 1000.
 The best performing model had max_depth as 22 and max_features as 210 and an OOB R-square of 85.95%.
 The feature importance plot was evaluated to identify the most impactful variables.
 It was observed that except a few, most of the variables had very low to no contribution to the model.
 The model was refit using only the features having feature importances > 0.005.
-The feature "OverallQual" although being the most impactful was dropped from the model as quality scores were subjective and not an intrinsic characteristic of a house.
+The feature **OverallQual** although being the most impactful was dropped from the model as quality scores were subjective and not an intrinsic characteristic of a house.

 The model was retrained using the reduced list of features.
 The final model contained the following 10 variables:
 - GrLivArea